A MESSAGE TO OUR COMMUNITY,

-If you need immediate information or non-emergency help, please call 2-1-1 or 1-800-427-4626.
+If you need information about services and resources in our community, please call 2-1-1 or 1-800-427-4626.
 211 operators are standing by 24/7 to connect people experiencing need with information on available community resources.

 Please remember to visit our Facebook page (@unitedwaycemo) for United Way and partner agency/community resources and updates.

 Below are prevention tips as recommended by the CDC.
 The CDC notes: Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.

 >Take steps to protect others; stay at home if you're sick.

 >Wear a facemask when in public settings, even if you are not sick.
 Recent studies have shown those who lack symptoms (asymptomatic individuals) and those who eventually develop symptoms can transmit the virus to others before showing symptoms.

 COMMUNITY RESPONSE & RESOURCES

 Please visit the organizational websites or contact them directly for the most up-to-date information on their services.

 >Need someone to talk to?
 Help is available.
 The National Suicide Prevention Hotline provides 24/7 free and confidential support at 1-800-273-8255.